Diphtheria

 Situation in Austria

-In 2021, five samples, four of which were of human origin, were tested at the National Reference Center for Diphtheria - Laboratory.
-Corynebacterium diphtheriae was detected in four samples.
+In 2023, 128 samples were tested at the National Reference Centre for Diphtheria Laboratory.
+Corynebacterium diphtheriae was detected in 30 samples.

 Positiv bestätigte Proben in Österreich